By Francesco Zuppichini, Francesco Cicala

 Which Sakinorva result should I trust?

-If all three methods agree, that one.
+Trust the shared pattern more than any single label.
+If all three methods agree, that type is the cleanest read.
 If they don't, the honest read is that the theory doesn't fit you cleanly, and you're somewhere between types.
-That's not a cop-out — it's the most accurate thing a cognitive-functions test can tell you.

 Is Sakinorva better than 16Personalities?

-More sophisticated, not necessarily better.
-More nuance, more ambiguity, more room for you to chew on.
+Compared with 16Personalities, Sakinorva is more detailed but not automatically more reliable.
+It gives more nuance, more ambiguity, and more room for interpretation.
 16Personalities gives cleaner answers at the cost of oversimplifying.
-Depends what you want.

 Are cognitive functions scientifically valid?